-- Interest from U.S. Government obligations - Social security retirement benefits received under Title II of the Social Security Act
+- Interest from U.S. Government obligations - Social security retirement benefits received under Title II of the Social Security Act - Benefits received under the Railroad Retirement Act - Active duty military pay - Pay received for active service as a reservist or a National Guard member

-• Benefits received under the Railroad Retirement Act You can find your Arizona adjusted gross income on line 18 of Arizona Form 140A.
+You can find your Arizona adjusted gross income on line 18 of Arizona Form 140A.

 NOTE: Even if you do not have to file, you must still file a return to get a refund of any Arizona income tax withheld.

-Do You Have to File if You Are an American Indian?
+Do You Have to File if You are an American Indian?